 infin80 creative and Professional Photo Collages

-infin80 creative: Began in 2000, my freelance business has completed a myriad of projects for citizens across the globe.
+infin80 creative: Begun in 2001, my freelance business has completed a myriad of projects for citizens across the globe.
 Work includes catalogs, brochures, website design and development, CDs, trade show graphics and signage, logos and corporate identities, business startup marketing and promotional materials (inc. web mail, SEO, PPC, web traffic analysis, AdWords, etc)

-Professional Photo Collages, Inc.: Combining my expertise and passion for digital photographic artistry and image retouching brought about ProCollage® in 2001.
+Professional Photo Collages, Inc.: Combining a love for digital photography, realist artistic effects and image retouching brought about ProCollage® in 2001.
 Still creating approx 2-3 prints/week, we have a library of 2,500 orders.
 Large output design of client provided digital images and photographs crafted into poster-sized collages, pop-art, mosaics.
 Ongoing improvements for website sales

 Feb 2012 - Jan 2015